RobertTDowling/stm32h7-heartrate-monitor/README.md

   * Finding a scheduler `yield` operation: `Timer::after_ticks(0).await`
   * Discovering that `yield` is a fairly expensive operation when optimization is turned off, with occasional very long delays
     * Irony that background task frequent yielding actually slowed display foreground task, and best performance resulted from running processing straight through
-      * Found and fixed race condition in Embassy, see [Pull Request on Github](https://github.com/embassy-rs/embassy/pull/2300)
+      * Found and fixed a race condition in Embassy that led to occasional very long delays, see [pull request on embassy-rs github](https://github.com/embassy-rs/embassy/pull/2300)

 # Algorithm Development Story